 Each Program assigns the required textbooks for didactic and laboratory courses.
 All EIC students are required to purchase their own textbooks for all courses.
 Required textbooks will be published in the course syllabus.

-Nursing students are required to purchase pre-determined textbook packages and other resources.
+All students are required to purchase all required textbooks and resources as indicated in the course syllabi.
+It is the student's responsibility to purchase required textbooks/resources by the end of the add/drop period each semester.